She was one of the greatest singers of all time

 American singer, songwriter, actress, and pianist, Aretha Louise Franklin passed away on August 16, 2018.
 Though her career began at a very early stage as a child singing gospel, she rose to fame post 1960s with hits like Respect, (You Make Me Feel Like) A Natural Woman, I Never Loved a Man (The Way I Love You), and I Say a Little Prayer, one after the other.

-- Both a 20th and 21st century musical and cultural icon known the world over simply by her first name: Aretha.
+- Both a 20th and 21st century musical and cultural icon was known throughout the world simply by her first name Aretha.

 - Aretha Franklin battled against prolonged periods of ill-health, prompting her to announce a plan for retirement in early 2017.

 - Her final appearance came in November at a charity gala in New York City, organised by fellow singer Elton John.

 - She had closed the event with a rendition of classics including “I Say a Little Prayer” and “Freeway”.

 Her songs were simple, yet powerful symbol of strong, independent women and black empowerment.
 As American president Barack Obama once remarked, “American history wells up when Aretha sings”.

 Born to the man with the ‘Million-Dollar Voice’, Clarence LaVaughn Franklin, Aretha had the privilege of meeting and mingling up with a lot of celebrities, including gospel musicians, since a very early age.